 - Drive slowly on bumpy roads and over potholes and speed bumps.

-For more tips on making your new auto glass last as long as possible, check out our guide on how to care for your windshield after you get it replaced.
+For more tips on making your new auto glass last as long as possible, check out our guide on caring for your windshield after you replace it.

 Visit Only 1 Auto Glass for Winter Windshield Replacement in the Twin Cities